LauwiMeara/AoC2024/README.md

 # AoC2024

-Welcome to the Advent of Code[^aoc] Kotlin project created by [lauwimeara][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to my solutions for the puzzles of Advent of Code![^aoc]
+This repository is made using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, lauwimeara is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]
+<em>Please note: All task input files are excluded from the repository with .gitignore – we should not post them publicly, as Eric Wastl asks for: [Tweet][tweet].</em>

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.